dvdesolve/l2-multimd/README.md

 `NAMDROOT /path/to/NAMD/installation`

 #### **RUNTIME**
 Sets the runtime limit for the whole bunch of tasks.
 After that time SLURM will interrupt the job.
-Default value is `1-00:00:00`.
+Default value is `05:00`.

 Syntax:
 `RUNTIME DD-HH:MM:SS`
 NB: any higher part of runtime specification is optional, e. g. you could use such as `RUNTIME 30:00`

+#### **PARTITION**
+Sets the cluster partition to run simulation on.

+Syntax:
+`PARTITION partition-name`
+Number of CPU cores and GPU cards per node is computed automatically and depends on `partition-name`.
+Possible values are `test`, `compute` and `pascal`.
+Default value is `test`

 #### **NUMNODES**
 Sets default number of nodes per task.
 Useful if every task from the given list should use the same number of nodes.
-Default value is `3`.
+Default value is `1`.

 Syntax:
 `NUMNODES n`